joeyipara02/Azure-AD-Project/README.md

 ![Alt Text](https://i.imgur.com/fmFNKEr.png)

 * **Select B2ms for the size of the VM.
-This VM will have 2 virtual CPU's and 8 gb's of virtual ram.
-Once you've done that click on "Select" at the bottom left corner.
-Also don't let the cost of the size scare you.
-You will not be charged for this.
-It just shows the cost if you were paying for the feature.
-It will be taken from your subscription so you are not being charged.
-Also, you are limited on resources, so by doing this on your workstation VM and your Windows Server it'll max out your VcPU usage.
-Once you delete your VM's, it'll delete everything and you can create VM's and won't be maxed out on VcPU's**
+This VM will have 2 virtual CPUs and 8 GB of virtual RAM.
+Once you've done that, click on "Select" at the bottom left corner.
+Also, don't let the cost of the size scare you.
+You will not be charged for this, it just shows the cost if you were paying for the feature.
+The cost will be deducted from your subscription, so you are not being charged separately.
+Additionally, you are limited on resources, so by doing this on your workstation VM and your Windows Server, it'll max out your vCPU usage.
+Once you delete your VMs everything will be removed and you can create new VMs without being maxed out on vCPUs**

 ![Alt Text](https://i.imgur.com/IBYoYcJ.png)

-* **Next we are going to set the Administrative username and password for the workstation.
-This will be the login to remote into you VM.
-So don't forget this and make it simple.
-As you can see I just set mine to Admin123 and made a simple password.
-Dont forget to check the box on the bottom left.
-I have it circled, it's easy to miss when making a VM.**
+* **Next, we're going to set the administrative username and password for the workstation.
+This will be the login to remote into your VM, so don't forget this and keep it simple.
+As you can see, I just set mine to Admin123 and created a straightforward password.
+Don't forget to check the box on the bottom left, I have it circled.
+It's easy to miss when creating a VM**

 ![Alt Text](https://i.imgur.com/HuML7RE.png)